 This is especially true if you’re a foodie on top of the fact that you’re a traveler: The Pine Tree State is known for its fresh, tasty cuisine almost as much as it’s known for its incredible landscapes.
 If your next cuisine-inspired vacation takes you to Maine, you’ll have to take the following checklist with you to make sure you don’t miss a single taste of fresh produce, fresh seafood, and everything in between that the state has to offer.

-Your foodie dream trip to Maine should go a little something like this:
+Your foodie dream trip or a road trip to Maine should go a little something like this:

 Lobster Rolls: Fort Williams, Maine

 Named one of the 18 essential restaurants to visit in the state, Bite Into Maine has one specialty dish: the lobster roll.
 It’s also one of the quintessential dishes of the northeastern United States, so your trip to Maine would be incomplete without sampling at least one.
 Why not start with the state’s very best-offering?

 Perhaps the best thing about Bite Into Maine is that its flagship location is a food truck in Fort Williams Park.
-Not only can you try a verifiably delicious lobster roll, then, you can do so while taking in the natural surrounds and ocean views that the park has to offer.
+Not only can you try a verifiably delicious lobster roll, then, but you can also do so while taking in the natural surrounds and ocean views that the park has to offer.
 In other words, this is a great place to kick off your foodie trip and get yourself into a Maine state of mind.

 Lobster isn’t the only seafood worthy of a foodie’s attention while on a trip to Maine.
-The state’s fresh supply of bay and sea scallops have subtle differences — the former are sweeter but harder to harvest, for example — and you’ll want to sample both to complete your culinary tour on your trip to Maine.
+The state’s fresh supply of bay and sea scallops have subtle differences — the former is sweeter but harder to harvest, for example — and you’ll want to sample both to complete your culinary tour on your trip to Maine.

 Head toward Wells for the freshly caught seafood you crave.
 The seaside town has the quintessential rocky, lighthouse-lined coastline you envision when thinking of New England.
 Close access to the sea means your scallops will be fresh and flavorful, and Wells has several lauded eateries.
 Try Mike’s Clam Shack, Fisherman’s Shack Restaurant or Jake’s Seafood for your first taste of scallops.